FrederikSmith/superstore-dashboard/README.md

 # 🛍️ Superstore Sales Dashboard

-This project is a Power BI dashboard built to analyze sales, profit, and product performance in a fictional superstore dataset.
-The report offers clear insights across regions, categories, and time.
+A Power BI dashboard designed to analyze sales, profit, and product performance in a fictional superstore dataset.
+The report provides actionable insights across time, category, and geography.

 ## 📊 Key Features

-- Executive KPIs: Total Sales, Total Profit, Quantity, and Profit Margin
+* **Executive KPIs**: Total Sales, Total Profit, Quantity, and Profit Margin
-- Monthly sales trends by category
+* **Sales Trends**: Monthly sales patterns by product category
-- Regional sales and profit performance
+* **Regional Performance**: Sales and profit breakdown by state
-- Category performance breakdown with drill-down
+* **Product Insights**: Category performance with drill-down capability
-- Year, Segment, and Region slicers for dynamic filtering
+* **Interactive Filtering**: Year, Segment, and Region slicers

 ## ⚒️ Tools Used

-- Power BI
+* Power BI
-- Power Query
+* Power Query
-- DAX
+* DAX

-## 📁 Files
+## 🗂️ Project Structure

-- `Superstore_Report.pbix` – Power BI dashboard file
+* `Superstore_Report.pbix` – Power BI dashboard file
-- `/screenshots` – Includes visuals of all report pages
+* `Screenshots/` – Static images of each report page
+* `Data/` – Includes the original Excel dataset used in the report (fictional)

-## 🖼️ Pages Included
+## 📄 Report Pages

-- **Overview** – Key metrics and category insights
+* **Overview** – High-level sales KPIs and trends
-- **State Insights** – Regional sales/profit with YoY growth
+* **State Insights** – Regional performance and YoY sales growth
-- **Product Insights** – Category breakdown with drill-down
+* **Product Insights** – Category and subcategory performance

----
+## ℹ️ About This Project

-This project is part of my growing portfolio as I transition into data analytics.
-Feel free to explore or connect via my GitHub profile.
+This project is part of my portfolio as I transition into a data analytics role.
+It reflects my growing skills in building clear, interactive reports with a focus on storytelling through data.